Buoy Guideline FAQ's

 one hundred (100 ') foot law.
 A sample of the sign is available on the Missouri State Highway Patrol, Water

 Missouri State Highway Patrol, Water Patrol Division's logo may only be used by sign manufacturers, or

 dock owners, if the sign meets the specifications provided.

 • Sign manufacturers wishing to participate, may request the Missouri State Highway Patrol logo by sending an

 What are the consequences for failing to maintain a buoy as specified in the permit?

-• Revocation of the permit if the buoy is not brought into compliance within fourteen (14) days of receiving
+• Revocation of the permit if the buoy is not brought into compliance within twenty-one (21) days of receiving

 written notification of the discrepancy.
 Failure to receive written notice due to an unreported address change